 The Operating Company is a Delaware limited liability company.
 The Operating Company is externally managed and has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 As such, the Operating Company is obligated to comply with certain regulatory requirements.
-The Operating Company intends to be treated as a partnership for federal income tax purposes for so long as it has at least two members.
+The Operating Company was treated as a partnership for federal income tax purposes for so long as it had at least two members.
+With the completion of the underwritten secondary offering on February 3, 2014, the Operating Company's existence as a partnership for U.S. federal income tax purposes terminated and the Operating Company became an entity that is disregarded as a separate entity from its owner for U.S. federal tax purposes.
+See below section on Additional Material Federal Income Tax Considerations.

 The Operating Company is externally managed by the Investment Adviser.
 The Administrator provides the administrative services necessary for operations.
 The Investment Adviser and Administrator are wholly-owned subsidiaries of New Mountain Capital.
-New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than \$9.0 billion as of September 30, 2013.
+New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than \$12.0 billion as of December 31, 2013, which includes total assets held by the Operating Company.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity, and credit investment vehicles.
 The Operating Company, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of Guardian AIV by New Mountain Capital in October 2008.
 Guardian AIV was formed through an allocation of approximately \$300.0 million of the \$5.1 billion of commitments supporting New Mountain Partners III, L.P., a private equity fund managed by New Mountain Capital.
 In February 2009, New Mountain Capital formed a co-investment vehicle, New Mountain Guardian Partners, L.P., comprising \$20.4 million of commitments.